 The University of Scranton is committed to offering a quality graduate education at an affordable price.
 It is important to us that the return on your investment in our online programs is a positive one and that all students meet their higher education goals.

 - View Current Financial Aid Policy and Guide (PDF)

-- View Current CGCE Graduate Tuition per Credit - On-Line Programs
+- View Current GCES Graduate Tuition per Credit - On-Line Programs

 The University of Scranton’s Financial Aid page offers information on federal loan programs as well as scholarship opportunities that you may qualify for.
 You can speak to one of our admissions representatives for more information.